159. The Principles of Seeking to Be Perfected

 from “Only by Experiencing Refinement Can Man Truly Love God” in The Word Appears in the Flesh

 Peter went through hundreds of trials but did not suffer in vain.
 He not only came to understand himself from the words and the work of God, but he also came to know God.
 He also particularly focused on God’s requirements of mankind within His words, and in what aspects man should satisfy God to be in line with God’s will.
 He put forth great effort in this aspect and achieved full clarity; this was very beneficial for his own entry.
 No matter what God spoke of, as long as those words could become his life and they belonged to the truth, he was able to carve them into his heart to ponder them often and comprehend them….
 If one can truly enter into the reality of God’s words from the matters and the words required by Him, then he will be a person perfected by God.
 It can be said that the work and the words of God are completely effective for this person, that God’s words become his life, he obtains truth, and he can live according to God’s words.
 After this the nature of his flesh, that is, the foundation of his original existence, will shake and collapse.
-After one has the words of God as their life they become a new person.
+After one has the words of God as his life he becomes a new person.
 The words of God become his life; the vision of God’s work, His requirements of man, His revelation of man, and the standards for a true life that God requires man to achieve become his life—he lives according to these words and these truths, and this person becomes perfected by the words of God.
 He experiences rebirth and becomes a new man through His words.

 from “How to Take the Path of Peter” in Records of Christ’s Talks